scientific-python/cookie/docs/pages/tutorials/module.md

 In this section you will:

 - Place some code in a module.
-- Provide inline documentation (a "doc-string").
+- Provide inline documentation (a "docstring").

 # Module

 As a concrete example, let's suppose we have a simple function that encodes [Snell's Law][].
 Perhaps this function currently lives in a Jupyter notebook or a `.py` file in an email attachment.
 We want to put into some more lasting, maintainable, reusable, and/or shareable form.

 Here is the code: